AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/streaming/http.md

 ## Get streaming endpoint URL

-With the connection created, you can now retrieve your streaming endpoint URL.
+With the base connection created, you can now retrieve your streaming endpoint URL.

 **API format**